 Salesforce Consultant → Salesforce Project Manager

-Often natural career progression for seasoned Salesforce Consultants that want to make the transition to a leadership role.
+Often a natural career progression for seasoned Salesforce Consultants that want to make the transition to a leadership role.

 Project Manager → Salesforce Project Manager